akanadocs/docs-test/ag/bindings/using_messaging_binding.md

 ##### Connection

 Connection properties are user-defined additional properties that allow you to specify the messaging engine that an application will connect to.
-Only &quot;String&quot; type message    properties are supported.
-Connection Properties are configured by entering a &quot;Property    Name&quot; and &quot;Property Value.
+Only "String" type message    properties are supported.
+Connection Properties are configured by entering a "Property Name" and "Property Value."
 You can enter unlimited connection properties.
 Entering a Connection Property is optional.

 ##### *Add Container Listener (AMQPS) > Configure AMQPS Listener Details - (Workbench > Containers >Details)*